SEN+D Summative Report 2023

 - We have very experienced teachers and support staff who are specialists in 3 and 4 year old children

 - We carry out baseline assessments and meet with parents within 6 weeks of your child starting in the nursery

 What should I do if I think my child may have SEN?

-Speak to either Farzana Chowdhury DHT and SENCo or your child’s keyworker
+Speak to either Farzana Chowdhury Headteacher and SENCo or your child’s keyworker

 My child has identified SEND.
 How will Wentworth support them?

 Your child will benefit from everything that every other Wentworth child does; all our facilities, all our staff and our entire provision.

 In addition they may need extra input.
 This can take many forms:-

 - ongoing Speech and Language therapy